 How you may feel after your laparoscopy

 You have just had an anaesthetic so you will probably feel groggy and nauseous and perhaps need to vomit.
 During a laparoscopy, the abdomen is carefully filled with carbon dioxide, this helps lift the abdomen wall from the bowel to help insert the laparoscope.
 Following a laparoscopy, this excess gas can cause some discomfort.
-Peppermint oil or peppermint tea helps to ease these symptoms.
+You may find that peppermint oil or peppermint tea help to ease these symptoms.
 A tube is inserted into your throat to help you breathe during your laparoscopy so your throat may feel sore.
 You will experience some vaginal bleeding.
-Most people feel some discomfort following the laparoscopy but if you are in pain or are bleeding heavily, do tell a doctor or nurse.
+Most feel some discomfort following the laparoscopy but if you are in pain or are bleeding heavily, do tell a doctor or nurse.
 If you are worried about nausea and vomiting afterwards, discuss it with the doctor or nurse beforehand as there is medication that can help with this.